HorizenOfficial/evm-documentation/docs/02-connect/04-eon_block_explorer.md

 - **Transaction Hash** - The transaction Id or hash associated with the contract.
 Click for Transaction Details.
 - **Address** - The address associated with the contract.
 Click for Address Details.
-- **Transaction Fee** - The amount of tZEN fee for the transaction.
+- **Transaction Fee** - The amount charged to process the transaction.

 ### Internal Transactions Tab